 - Acquisition radar.
 This would bounce electronic signals off airplanes to determine “friend or foe.”
 Friendly aircraft would respond with a specific signal that functioned as a secret handshake:

 - Control room.
 This coordinated the signals from the various equipment and also had the “fire” buttons.
-This was manned all day, every day:
+This was manned all day, every day.
+All-told, the Nike communication system used 4 kilobytes of computing power.
+That’s a teensy fraction of the computing power in a modern smartphone.

 - Missile-tracking radar.
 This looked identical to the target-tracking radar on the opposite side (#7).
 The missiles could attack targets up to 30 miles away and 70,000 feet in the air.